duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/12-pid-terms.md

 Here the teacher will go over the general algorithm:

-The error of the system e(t), is calculated as the difference between setpoint and proces variable.
+The error of the system $e(t)$, is calculated as the difference between setpoint and proces variable.

 So $$ e(t) = r(t) - y(t)$$